XAITK/xaitk-saliency/docs/xaitk_explanation.rst

   include decision trees and support vector machines.

 * **Explainable AI algorithms, or XAI**, is what we attach to the AI system to generate explanations (as in Figure 2).
-The XAI may itself use CNNs, but these details are typically hidden from the XAI user.
+XAI methods may use CNNs internally, but this is abstracted away from the user.

 Understanding White-Box and Black-Box Explainability
 ----------------------------------------------------